Deterrence

 Background

-The concept holds that a credible threat of overwhelming retaliation prevents an adversary from acting.
+deterrence holds that a credible threat of overwhelming retaliation prevents an adversary from acting in the first place.
 It underpinned Cold War nuclear strategy and has been the foundation of US force posture in the Persian Gulf since 1991.
 The logic assumes rational actors who weigh costs against benefits before escalating.
+The key distinction is between deterrence (preventing an action) and compellence (reversing one already taken): the US has largely pursued compellence in 2026 using deterrence tools.

-deterrence theory has been tested to destruction in the 2026 Iran conflict.
-The United States struck over 8,000 targets and destroyed 130 Iranian warships in 22 days, yet Iran continued launching retaliatory waves and tying Strait of Hormuz access to its power grid survival .
-The insurance dimension is now a structural deterrence outcome independent of CENTCOM's enforcement: major P&I clubs cancelled war-risk cover two months ago, and on 23 April all five vessels transiting Hormuz ran with AIS suppressed, the first day of zero AIS-visible crossings.
-Self-deterrence by shipping has effectively hollowed out the blockade's measurement baseline: CENTCOM's 33-vessel intercept count is now measured against a population that has self-organised to be invisible.
-Mass without a signed escalation ladder has not compelled Iranian compliance; three carrier strike groups in theatre have not reopened Hormuz.
+The 2026 Iran conflict has subjected the theory to severe stress.
+The United States struck over 8,000 targets, destroyed 130 Iranian warships across 22 days, and deployed three carrier strike groups, yet Iran continued launching retaliatory waves and tying Strait of Hormuz access to survival of its power grid.
+An equally striking effect is self-deterrence by commerce: major P&I clubs cancelled war-risk cover, and on 23 April all five vessels transiting Hormuz ran with AIS suppressed, the first fully dark day on record.
+Mass without a signed escalation ladder has not compelled Iranian compliance.